 - Product life cycle: New, developing or mature

-- Cost of operations
+- Cost of internal operations: variable and overhead

 - Cost of Capital